devstream-io/devstream/ROADMAP.md

 v0.3.0:
 - "Destroy" and "force delete": everything can be cleared up without any residue or side effects.
 - "Output": all plugin's output is printed for users to review.
+- Plugin dependency management: a common way to handle plugin dependencies and execution order using graph/topology sort.